JiaweiZhuang/old_cloud_GC/README.md

 # Cloud-GC
-## Running the GEOS-Chem CTM on cloud computing platforms
+# Running GEOS-Chem on cloud computing platforms
 Author: Jiawei Zhuang  Email:jiaweizhuang@g.harvard.edu <br/>
 Last main edit: 4/22/2017  <br/>
 (All the other files in this repo are for myself to build cloud environments.
 Users only need to look at this page.)